HARMONICOM/dig/documents/migrations.md

 | `DB_USERNAME`   | Database username                        | Yes      | -           |
 | `DB_PASSWORD`   | Database password                        | Yes      | -           |

+**Note**: The `mock` database type is also supported for testing purposes, but it's not typically used with the migration tool.

 ### 4.3 Migration Commands

 #### Run All Pending Migrations